martbhell/wasthereannhlgamelastnight/README.md

  * http://wasthereannhlgamelastnight.appspot.com/22-12-2015
  * http://wasthereannhlgamelastnight.appspot.com/22-12-2015?team=DET

+What does this mean?

-*Choosing a team means you only get YES if that team played last night.*
+ * *Choosing a team means you only get YES if that team played last night.*
-*Choosing a date means you only get YES if there is a game on _that_ date.*
+ * *Choosing a date means you only get YES if there is a game on _that_ date.*
+ * *Choosing a team and a date doesn't work currently*

 Why?
 ====